Monthly Archives: March 2007

 Psychology journal articles, from time to time, yield gems for the careful reader, squelching logical progression for a crunchy hunk of unexpected: “Recall a scenario described earlier: A child unexpectedly runs in front of a car while the driver is … Continue reading

-Posted in Uncategorized | Comments Off
+Posted in Uncategorized | Comments Off on Margin of Error.

 On the radio.